teragrid/dgrid/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to Tendermint and related repositories!
-Start by taking a look at the [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.
+Thank you for considering making contributions to Teragrid and related repositories!
+Start by taking a look at the [coding repo](https://github.com/teragrid/coding) for overall information on repository workflow and standards.

 Please follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.
-See the [open issues](https://github.com/tendermint/tendermint/issues) for things we need help with!
+See the [open issues](https://github.com/teragrid/teragrid/issues) for things we need help with!

 Please make sure to use `gofmt` before every commit - the easiest way to do this is have your editor run it for you upon saving a file.

 ## Forking

 Please note that Go requires code to live under absolute paths, which complicates forking.
-While my fork lives at `https://github.com/ebuchman/tendermint`, the code should never exist at  `$GOPATH/src/github.com/ebuchman/tendermint`.
+While my fork lives at `https://github.com/ebuchman/teragrid`, the code should never exist at  `$GOPATH/src/github.com/ebuchman/teragrid`.
-Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/tendermint/tendermint `, and do all the work there.
+Instead, we use `git remote` to add the fork as a new remote for the original repo, `$GOPATH/src/github.com/teragrid/teragrid `, and do all the work there.

 For instance, to create a fork and work on a branch of it, I would:

   * Create the fork on github, using the fork button.
-  * Go to the original repo checked out locally (ie. `$GOPATH/src/github.com/tendermint/tendermint`)
+  * Go to the original repo checked out locally (ie. `$GOPATH/src/github.com/teragrid/teragrid`)
   * `git remote rename origin upstream`
   * `git remote add origin git@github.com:ebuchman/basecoin.git`

-Now `origin` refers to my fork and `upstream` refers to the tendermint version.
+Now `origin` refers to my fork and `upstream` refers to the teragrid version.
-So I can `git push -u origin master` to update my fork, and make pull requests to tendermint from there.
+So I can `git push -u origin master` to update my fork, and make pull requests to teragrid from there.
 Of course, replace `ebuchman` with your git handle.

 To pull in updates from the origin repo, run